 Certainly gaining a good understanding of them will add some in-demand skills to your resume.
 Or you could just outsource the job to someone more technical-minded than yourself.
 More on customizing your blog with CSS here.

 If you’ve ever had to make a long commute to work (as I have in the past) you’ll certainly appreciate the benefits of only having to commute from your bedroom to your lounge room (or even stay in bed if you’re using a laptop computer.)

 Some bloggers blog while travelling around in mobile homes (Michelle Schroeder-Gardner springs to mind) while others such as Ryan Biddulph of ‘Blogging From Paradise’ blog while travelling around the world – something to dwell on next time you’re in a traffic jam while travelling to work!

 9. Become A Published Author

 With many more millions of people calling themselves ‘writers’ these days writing ebooks and trying to break into the publishing industry, it’s harder than ever for a writer to get published and make a name for themselves as an author.

 So proving yourself by putting your work out there in the blogosphere and building up a loyal following of readers is an excellent way of standing out from the crowd and bringing your work to the attention of influencers and publishers.

-What other benefits of blogging have I left out?
+Are there any other benefits of blogging I’ve left out?
+(See this post if you’re just starting a blog.)
 Let me know in the comments.